drasi-project/docs/docs/content/reference/query-language/_index.md

 | timestamp | DATE, DATETIME, or INTEGER | The time at which the *expression* should be evaluated. |

 #### Returns
-If the *timestamp* is **less than or equal to** the time associated with the change being processed (i.e. the desired time has already occured), `drasi.trueLater` will evaluate and return the value of *expression*.
+If the *timestamp* is **less than or equal to** the time associated with the change being processed (i.e. the desired time has already occurred), `drasi.trueLater` will evaluate and return the value of *expression*.
 Otherwise, `drasi.trueLater` will return the special value `drasi.awaiting` indicating the Drasi cannot yet evaluate the expression, and schedules the solution currently being evaluated to be re-evaluated at the time specified by *timestamp*.

 More formally: